This guide was updated with new data and links in December 2020.

 Printer-friendly pdfs of the guide are available in English, Español (Spanish), 中文 (Simplified Chinese), Pусский (Russian), বাংলা (Bengali), and Kreyòl Ayisyen (Haitian Creole).

-If there is a bright spot in the current crisis, it is that there are many more affordable health insurance coverage options for New Yorkers than there were a decade ago and that it's easier to shop for and enroll in coverage than ever before.
+While the pandemic has exposed the shortcomings of our employer-based health coverage system and its harsh inequities, New York’s commitment to public programs and implementation of the Affordable Care Act means that health coverage is more affordable than ever, and it has never been easier to shop for a health plan.
 Based on existing state and federal consumer protection laws and new Affordable Care Act reforms and initiatives that supplemented existing state programs, here are some options for individuals to consider.

 My spouse lost his job, and so our health coverage was lost too.
 I turned down coverage at my job last year, because we all went on my spouse’s plan.
 Do I have to wait until next year to sign up for coverage?